RIAPS/riaps-integration/riaps-x86runtime/env_setup_tests/README.md

-This a generic application to test that the development environment is setup and able to talk with the configured BBBs.
+This a generic application to test that the development environment is setup and able to talk with the configured RIAPS Nodes.

 ## First Test VM with application on local node (VM)
 1. Open 2 terminal windows and run the following command in the separate windows